Tax Experts Share the 6 Biggest Mistakes People Make When Filing

 6. Not Filing Your Taxes at All

 “The IRS reports every year that they have close to $1 billion in unclaimed tax refunds, and the average refund is about $700 per taxpayer,” said Lisa Greene-Lewis, CPA, senior communications manager and tax expert at TurboTax.
-“If you haven’t filed previous tax returns because you thought you didn’t make the IRS threshold for filing, which in 2018 was $12,000 [for single filers] and $24,000 married filing jointly, you may want to file since the IRS may be holding on to your unclaimed refund — especially if you had federal taxes withheld and are eligible for refundable tax credits like the earned income tax credit.
+“If you haven’t filed previous tax returns because you thought you didn’t make the IRS threshold for filing, you may want to file since the IRS may be holding on to your unclaimed refund — especially if you had federal taxes withheld and are eligible for refundable tax credits like the earned income tax credit.
 You can go back three years and file for a tax refund.”

 And depending on your situation, there can be a penalty for not filing taxes, so you’ll want to do what you need to in order to avoid paying even more.